theticketfairy/tf-checkout-react-native/README.md

 `deleteAllData` asynchronously deletes all the data stored in the local storage.
 Use this with caution, only in an edge case.

 # Changelog

+## Version 2.0.0
+- Update ReactNative version to 0.71.7.
+- Update Stripe SDK to version 0.26.0.
+  - Enables to better customize the card form.
+- Update dependencies.

 ## Version 1.0.28
 - Add `getAccountTickets` request in `MyOrdersCore` and `TicketsCore`, it will allow get Tickets from the logged-in user.